Lyonya Golubkov

 Extensive media exposure made Vladimir Permyakov quite popular.
 However, after the crash of MMM, he became an outcast since people began to blame him for advertising a Ponzi scheme.
 For several years Permyakov only held sporadic jobs in different plays.
+Later he started getting minor roles in TV series, and in some of them he even played Lyonya Golubkov.
 He also wrote his memoir How I Became Lyonya Golubkov.
-However, as things cooled off and more blame was being put not on actors but on government officials, Permyakov's character became synonymous for a simpleton from mid-90s who was fooled by criminals, and Permyakov has since managed to get some acting roles, such as playing the lead in the movie Being Peter Zebedee encapsulating the life of household name Peter Zebedee.